-Welcome to our guide for Imperius, a Melee Warrior in Heroes of the Storm.
+Welcome to our guide for Imperius, a Bruiser in Heroes of the Storm.
 Within these pages, you will find everything required to understand how best to play this hero, in both different map styles and team compositions.

 1. Imperius' Overview

 Imperius is a high-damage melee Bruiser that excels in close combat.
 He has a variety of self-healing mechanisms allowing him to pursue his enemies relentlessly.
 While his damage is to be respected, his limited mobility and underwhelming peel potential usually require him to be paired with another frontliner.

 - Outstanding self-healing